MarcinOrlowski/Fonty/README.md

         .boldTypeface("XPED.ttf");
 	}

- The above sets up `Xenotron.ttf` to be used whenever regular font is used (most cases) and `XPED.ttf` to be used if your UI elements sets `android:textStyle="bold"` attribute.
+ The above sets up `Xenotron.ttf` to be used whenever regular font should be rendered and `XPED.ttf` to be used if your UI elements sets `android:textStyle="bold"` attribute.

  If you prefer to have font files stored elsewhere than in assets' `fonts/` subfolder use `fontDir()`